Agoura Hills, California: Music

 Agoura Hills is known regionally for its live music scene and originality in the nu metal scene, a fame that has given rise to such acts as Linkin Park, Dub Thompson, Skye Aspen, Incubus, Hoobastank, and Fort Minor.

 Agoura Hills is home to The Canyon Club, a concert venue that hosts touring acts such as Peter Frampton, Smash Mouth, Pat Benatar, Cyndi Lauper, REO Speedwagon, X, Steel Pulse, The New Cars, Asia, Boyz II Men, Alan Parsons, Foreigner, Bret Michaels and The Smithereens.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.2 sqmi, of which 8.2 sqmi of it is land and 0.04 square mile (0.1 km2) of it (0.37%) is water.

 Agoura Hills has a mountain called Ballard Mountain named after pioneer settler and freed slave John Ballard.
 The name of the mountain was officially changed from Negrohead to Ballard in a ceremony on February 20, 2010.
 Ladyface Mountain is another prominent mountain on the west side of the Conejo Valley and stands at an elevation of 2,031 ft.

 Agoura Hills is called the "Gateway to the Santa Monica Mountains National Recreation Area".
-The city is unofficially divided into a number of varied districts centered on the modern Downtown area of the city.
-The most notable of these districts include Morrison Ranch, Downtown, Forest Cove, South End, Malibu Junction, East Agoura, and Old Agoura.